 consolidate debt with equity loan

-A home equity loan can be a feasible way to consolidate debt, especially those with high rates like credit cards, personal loans, or medical bills.
+A home equity loan can be a feasible way to consolidate debt, especially those with high rates like credit cards, unsecured personal loans, or medical bills.

 While there’s the risk of losing your home, if your income stays stable and your finances are in order, you can take advantage of the favorable conditions of a home equity loan to pay off your existing debt.